Justice Akuamoa Boateng

 Justice Akuamoa Boateng was a Ghanaian civil servant and politician.
 He served as a deputy minister of state in the second republic.

 Education

 Justice had his secondary education at Mfantsipim School, Cape Coast.
 He continued at the Local Government Training School in Accra.
 He went on to Exeter University to study Government and Public Administration.
-He received his Post-graduate Diploma in 1956 from the Institute of Social Studies, the Hague, Holland, under the Netherlands Universities for International Co-operation (N.U.F.F.I.C.) fellowship.
+He received his Post-graduate Diploma in 1956 from the International Institute of Social Studies in The Hague under the Netherlands Universities for International Co-operation (N.U.F.F.I.C.) fellowship.

 Career

 Justice returned to Ghana after his post graduate studies and was appointed clerk of Adansi Banka district council in 1957.
 He served in the council for two years and joined the Ghana Diplomatic Service (ministry of foreign/external affairs) where he worked for ten years (from 1959 to 1969).
 There, he worked as an advisor in the ministry and also served in a number of diplomatic missions, some of which include missions in Monrovia (where he was mentioned in a trial of seven young Liberians who were charged with sedition arising out of a plot to overthrow the then head of state of Liberia; President Tubman in September, 1961) and Moscow.
 In April 1978, he was a member of the Ghanaian delegation to the United Nations Human Rights Conference that was held in Teheran, Iran.
 Later in the same year, he became the liaison officer between the Ghana Government and the United Nations on the Human Rights Conference on "Civic and Political Education of Women" which was held in Accra, and chaired by Justice Annie Jiagge, an Appeal Court Judge.
 He once served on the board of the Ghana News Agency in the early 1990s.